 The following steps are proposed to resolve incidents of unprofessional behaviour and communication:

-Any concern regarding the conduct of a participant should be raised with the participant first
+Any concern regarding the conduct of a participant should be raised with the participant first;

-If the issue is not satisfactorily resolved, a formal complaint should be raised with the Chair, who will attempt to mediate a resolution
+If the issue is not satisfactorily resolved, a formal complaint should be raised with the Chair, who will attempt to mediate a resolution;

-If that is not possible, or if the complaint is deemed sufficiently serious in nature, the Chair is empowered to restrict the participation of the participant if their continued participation would not be appropriate and/or would significantly disrupt the MPC in the conducting of its business
+If that is not possible, or if the complaint is deemed sufficiently serious in nature, the Chair is empowered to restrict the participation of the participant if their continued participation would not be appropriate and/or would significantly disrupt the MPC in the conducting of its business;

 Generally, a participant should first be warned privately, and then warned publicly before such restriction is put into effect.
-In extreme circumstances, this restriction may be put into effect immediately
+In extreme circumstances, this restriction may be put into effect immediately.

 Should a sanctioned individual disagree with an imposed restriction, the complainant disagrees with a restriction (or lack of one), or should there be other matters regarding the complaint that cannot be resolved satisfactorily, any involved party including the Chair of the MPC can raise the issue with the Chair and Vice Chairs of the ccNSO Council or their designate(s).
 They will review the matter and then decide the case at hand.
 The ccNSO Council, Chair of the MPC, the sanctioned party, and the complainant shall be informed accordingly.